norswap/autumn/doc/A2-first-grammar.md

 # A2.
 Your First Grammar

 As an introduction to Autumn, let's write a simple but non-trivial grammar and walk through it together.
-At first we'll only define a recognizer, but then we'll extend it to produce an abstract syntax tree (AST).
+At first, we'll only define a recognizer, but then we'll extend it to produce an abstract syntax tree (AST) in [A5.
+Creating an AST].

+[A5.
+Creating an AST]: A5-creating-an-ast.md

 The language for which we'll write a grammar is JSON (Javascript Object Notation), according to the specification at https://www.json.org/.

 First, here is the grammar using (a kind of) EBNF notation ([*1]).
 Don't worry if you don't know what that is, the point is just to make it easy on the eyes as we get started.

 ```
 Integer      ::= 0 | [0-9]+